 PB: He has a recognition that the boredom is something different from what is actually going on.
-He hang onto every nuance of every day, like watching the office boy at the opposite end of the room or studying in minute detail his boss, whom he scrutinizes through the wrong end of the telescope.
+He hangs onto every nuance of every day, like watching the office boy at the opposite end of the room or studying in minute detail his boss, whom he scrutinizes through the wrong end of the telescope.

 SBC: He says he prefers his workplace boss, Vasques, to the other abstract bosses of existence, like wealth and vanity.

 PB: Yes.
 He is a vessel taking in information, processing it, and leaving his print on the world around.

 SBC: At one point, he writes, ‘Where there is form, there is a soul.’

 PB: He has a great sense of substance.
 I imagine that form for him has something to do with behavior.
 Of life hitting the cobblestones—the form of the flatness of the street, the horizontality of the street, as opposed to the uprightness of the facades of the shops and the buildings around.
 His whole way of gauging the world is about how things exist in the face of how they are commonly understood.

 SBC: Can you say a bit more about that?